Jean-Reinhold/StreamDeck/README.md

 Project Description:
 ----
-* A simple Stream Deck based on blackmagic's design.
+* A simple Bluetooth Stream Deck based on blackmagic's design.
 Made with a lolin32 microcontroller emulating a keyboard.

 Design:
 ----